mirecekd/CRoNewsToGH/README.md

 # Stream news from Czech radio (Zpravodajství Radiožurnálu) to Google Home

-Until there exists official support from Google for Google Home in Czech republic this is little hack/script to stream hourly news (as Alexa/Echo users already have).
+Until there exists official support from Google for Google Home in Czech republic this is little hack/script to stream hourly news to Google Home/Chromecast (as Alexa/Echo users already can).

 ## Prerequisities

-Linux machine (I am using oldschool RPI1 with raspbian) with running PHP server (accessible from IFTTT servers), NodeJS.
+Linux machine (I am using RPI), running PHP server (accessible from IFTTT servers) and NodeJS.

-Properly configured some "chromecast" streaming app (I am using [chromecast-cli](https://github.com/erkstruwe/chromecast-cli))
+There must be properly configured some "chromecast" streaming app (I am using [chromecast-cli](https://github.com/erkstruwe/chromecast-cli))

 ## IFTTT configuration